BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2020-08-03-britta-rude-modeling-in-economics.md

 A large economic literature shows that migration decisions are driven by wage differentials.
 Individuals move if the discounted income stream between two destinations exceeds moving costs (as in the paper by [Sjaastad (1962)](https://www.jstor.org/stable/1829105?seq=1]).
 There are two factors that influence this migration decision: Social networks, and local labor market conditions, especially the demand for low-skilled labor in the US.
 But what about the duration of migrants' stay in the US?
 Why do they return despite a positive wage differential?
 Past research has tried to explain this through consumption preferences by migrants to consume at home (see for example [Dustmann & Weiss (2006)](https://www.ucl.ac.uk/~uctpb21/Cpapers/optimalmigrationduration.pdf)), due to for example their family livign at home, or the existence of a higher purchasing power of the dollar in Mexico (as in [Dustmann (2003)](https://www.sciencedirect.com/science/article/pii/S0014292101001842).
 Another paper by [Angelucci (2012)](https://www.jstor.org/stable/10.1086/662575?seq=1) addresses the role of border enforcement policies.

-## The Cox proportional hazard model
+## The Cox proportional hazard model and optimal migration duration

 The Cox proportional hazard models lies upon the following assumption: